|

 Description:

-quarter.
+smooth keel at bottom quarter (Fig. 2).
 Body whorl microscopically spirally striate below the

 periphery.
 Columella smooth, outer lip thin and smooth.
 Umbilicus almost